edpollitt/edpollitt.github.io/_posts/2016-12-14-festive-csharp-brainteasers.md

-*On the eighth day of Christmas my true love gave to me...*
+*On the ninth day of Christmas my true love gave to me...*

 **A nullable bool.
 What's the output?**